securitydatspring2019/Week-05-PenetrationTesting/README.md

 :tv: [WATCH this VIDEO (all of it) before you start installing (30 MIN.)](https://www.youtube.com/watch?v=fnJfGfm2g-0).
 It provides a lot of important information related to: Today's lecture, why we do what we do, and how to install the required software.

-Follow this [guide](https://docs.google.com/document/d/1v7pbEsQ24a4B07UjtFP3_hywqMF7URCRSr9EgpD2bUE/edit?usp=sharing), and install acording to your ambitions.
+Follow this [guide](https://docs.google.com/document/d/1v7pbEsQ24a4B07UjtFP3_hywqMF7URCRSr9EgpD2bUE/edit?usp=sharing), and install acording to your ambitions (If you have installed while watching the video above, you are already done).
 If you go with the yellow/red track, you will have a perfect platform to continue with, if you plan for a future related to security.

 __*I will assume you have installed the software BEFORE the lesson.
 We will not spend time with this in the class.
 This is 4. semester, so I expect you have heard about this "thing" called Google ;-)*__